fmrifrey/umvsasl/README.md

 | Maximum gradient amplitude (G/cm) | cv: `GMAX` |

 #### Controlling the Readout
-The following variables control all types of readouts:
+This sequence has the ability to run fast spin echo (FSE), spoiled GRE (SPGR), and balanced steady-state free precession (bSSFP) readouts.
+The following parameters control all types of readouts:

 | Parameter | Controlled by |
 | - | - |